My aftercare suggestions are incredibly simple and effective:

 • Use a new container of water-based lubricant; never use saliva while healing.

-• After sex, use Briotech spray and/or do a saline soak or clean water rinse.
+• After sex, use Briotech spray and/or do a clean water rinse.

 Each body is unique and healing times vary considerably.
 If you have any questions, contact your piercer.